Frequently Asked Questions

-Quilting: Products include Batting and #eeces available in many different fibers and fiber blends.
-Pellon® quilting aids help quilters achieve $nished quilts more effciently.
+Quilting: Products include Batting and Fleeces available in many different fibers and fiber blends.
+Pellon® quilting aids help quilters achieve $nished quilts more efficiently.

 - Fleece – Fleece is often used in crafting and small quilting projects.
 Several fleeces have special qualities such as fusible adhesive and insulation.
 All fleeces are 45” wide.